sutta » an » an6 » Aṅguttara Nikāya 6.60

 Tattha thullaphusitako devo vuṭṭho sippisambukampi sakkharakaṭhalampi antaradhāpeyya.

-After it rained heavily there the clams and mussels, and pebbles and gravel would vanish.
+After the heavens have rained heavily there, the clams and mussels, and pebbles and gravel would vanish.

 Yo nu kho, āvuso, evaṁ vadeyya: ‘na dāni amusmiṁ taḷāke punadeva sippisambukā vā sakkharakaṭhalā vā pātubhavissantī’ti, sammā nu kho so, āvuso, vadamāno vadeyyā”ti?